rolandbernard/thesis-axiom-weakening/notes/Thesis/Plan.md

 17.04.2023 - 23.04.2023

 - [x]  20.04.2023 - Insert thesis title and make sure supervisor approves
-- [ ]  Implement $\mathcal{SROIQ}$ support in the prototype
+- [x]  Implement $\mathcal{SROIQ}$ support in the prototype
+- [x]  Make sure to add tests that check the functionality
+- [x]  Start to think about refinement of role hierarchies
+- [x]  Continue to think about refinement of role hierarchies
+- [x]  Start to think about refinement of role assertions
+- [x]  Implement the refinement to the RBox in the prototype

+24.04.2023 - 30.04.2023

 - [ ]  Make sure to add tests that check the functionality
-- [x]  Start to think about refinement of role hierarchies
+- [ ]  Implement a protégé plugin doing axiom weakening using the prototype
 - [ ]  Start writing the background sections of the thesis
     - [ ]  About axiom weakening
     - [ ]  About ontology repair
     - [ ]  About problems with expressivity

-24.04.2023 - 30.04.2023
+01.05.2023 - 07.05.2023

-- [ ]  Continue to think about refinement of role hierarchies
-- [ ]  Start to think about refinement of role assertions
-- [ ]  Implement the refinement to the RBox in the prototype
+- [ ]  Clean up the implementation of the prototype
 - [ ]  Make sure to add tests that check the functionality
 - [ ]  Start writing the background sections of the thesis
     - [ ]  About software bugs and ontology bugs
     - [ ]  About OWL
     - [ ]  Introduction

-01.05.2023 - 07.05.2023

-- [ ]  Clean up the implementation of the prototype
-- [ ]  Make sure to add tests that check the functionality
-- [ ]  Implement a protégé plugin doing axiom weakening using the prototype

 08.05.2023 - 14.05.2023

+- [ ]  Make request for final exam
 - [ ]  Clean up the implementation of the protégé plugin
 - [ ]  Think about using heuristics during the repair process
 - [ ]  Rewrite the background sections of the thesis